Sharkoon Rebel P20 1000W ATX v3.1 PSU Review

 Epilogue

 Like its higher capacity sibling, the Sharkoon Rebel P20 1000W is a decently performing PSU that will not empty your wallet.
 Given its specifications and build quality, it is sold at a fair price.
 It is ATX v3.1 compliant and Cybenetics Platinum rated in efficiency at both voltage inputs.
 It also has a Cybenetics A noise rating, meaning that it features a quiet operation.
 At up to 690W loads, the PSU operates quietly, keeping its noise output below 20 dBA, and with a lower than 65W combined load on the minor rails, noise is below 6 dBA at up to 690W at 12V.
-Despite its compact dimensions, the fan speed profile is not aggressive, and these help the large heat sinks that Andyson used to handle the thermal loads.
+Despite its compact dimensions, the fan speed profile is not aggressive, and this is also supported by the large heat sinks that Andyson used to handle the thermal loads.
 In most modern PSUs, the heat sinks are small, requiring aggressive fan speed profiles at high loads.

 The load regulation is within 1% at 12V, ripple suppression is good, and the 12V rail’s transient response in ATX v3.1 test scenarios is very good.
 The 3.3V rail needs tuning for tighter load regulation and better transient response.
 This rail is not heavily used, but the ATX spec still requires it to behave.
 The average efficiency is high, with a 2% load efficiency exceeding 70%, meeting the ATX spec’s relevant recommendation.
 The APFC converter also needs tuning for higher PF readings, primarily at 230V.
 Moreover, the power consumption on standby at the same voltage input should be below 0.1W.